SanadAlwerfali/API-Documentation/README.md

 ### Notify Message
 The request body contains the user_id.

-The response is true if the user has recieved a message and false otherwise.
+The successful response is that the message notification flag has been set to true for the specified user.
 ```
 {
     "user_id": string,